timloveday1/digital-writing-folio/project-development.md

 Issues in terms of audio syncing have been resolved , as outlined above, which is grand.
 Again, I'd rally love to see the work in a gallery space, as it was designed for that.

 In terms of re-freshing, I've canvased opinions and largely people seem to think that ending on the image is more conclusive rather than the refresh.
 I tend to agree, however, might play around and see what can be done (though I'm told technically this might be quite difficult).

+## Final changes/towards submission